ms6730/Updated-Version-SBI-/README.md

 #### To run `setup_experiment.py`, you need to run ` setup_experiment.sh`
-- Make sure to activate first the environment that you created to run `setup_experiment.py`
 - open your verdee terminal
 - locate `setup_experiment.sh`
 - use this command `ls -l` to display detailed information about the files.
 It displays information about the permission as well ad about the type of the file